 - Decisions are based on criteria outlined under the Act and related legislative instruments.

-- It is common for the Minster of their delegate to attach conditions to permits, licences and authorisations.
+- It is common for the Minister of their delegate to attach conditions to permits, licences and authorisations.
 Currently, the Australian Space Agency does not publish details of conditions.

 Main image: Varda’s spacecraft, Winnebago-3, re-entered Earth and landed at Southern Launch’s Koonibba Test Range in regional South Australia.
 Image credit: Southern Launch.